stephanief3005/sep10-freedem-project/blog/entry06.md

 ##### 5/4/26

 ## Content
 I made my MVP by adding colors, for example, the background.
 When I think about dental health, I think about colors like blue or purple.
 So I just went with purple for the whole color scene.
-I used CSS style in order to specifically choose what I wanted to be colored.
+I used CSS to specifically choose what I wanted to color.
 Then I added Google fonts.
 I used the href, added it to the HTML, then went back and chose with h# or p I wanted to give a font to.
 After all the designing I went on to aligning and positioning stuff.
 I was gonna use **.container** for my cards, but they would move to the left, so I stuck with the decision of only using **.container-fluid**

   ![Preview of web](mvp.png)